-If you are a stockholder of record, there are four ways to vote:
+If you are a stockholder of record, there are two ways to vote:

-- by internet at www.proxyvote.com, 24 hours a day, seven days a week, until 11:59 p.m.
-Eastern Time on June 12, 2023 (have your proxy card in hand when you visit the website); - by toll-free telephone at 1 (800) 690-6903, until 11:59 p.m.
-Eastern Time on June 12, 2023 (have your proxy card in hand when you call); - · by completing and mailing your proxy card (if you received printed proxy materials); or - online during the Annual Meeting.
-You will be able to vote and submit your questions during the Annual Meeting live via webcast by visiting www.virtualshareholdermeeting.com/TKNO2023 and entering the 16-digit control number included on your proxy card or in the instructions that accompanied your proxy materials.
+- by internet at https://annualgeneralmeetings.com/tkno2024, 24 hours a day, seven days a week, until 11:59 p.m.
+Pacific Time on June 23, 2024 (have your proxy card in hand when you visit the website); or - by completing and mailing your proxy card (if you received printed proxy materials).